- Award: MA, PG Dip, PG Cert

 - UK/EU Fees: MA tuition fees for full-time study are £6,210 (UK/EU students) or £10,905 (International students)

 - Course length: PG Cert full-time one trimester; PG Cert part-time two trimesters; PG Dip full-time two trimesters (one academic year); PG Dip part-time four trimesters; MA full-time three trimesters (one calendar year); MA part-time six trimesters.

 This respected course offers a fusion of history and theory with an immediate relationship to current curating.
 It is delivered by experts in the field and working curators.
 Students benefit from well-established relationships with a range of museums, galleries and contemporary art organisations of national and international significance.
 Its focus is on the relationships between contemporary practice, engagement with audiences and collection-based contexts.
 It offers opportunities for students from diverse backgrounds to develop their experience and understanding and address new challenges.

 Why study Curatorial Practice?

-This dynamic course benefits from collaborative relationships with museums and galleries of national and international significance.
-These include: the Holburne Museum in Bath, other artist-run venues and civic museums in Bath; Arnolfini and Spike Island in Bristol; Bristol City Museum and Art Gallery; the new Hauser & Wirth Somerset; and National Museum Wales' sites in Cardiff.
-It covers a wide range of curatorial approaches, from management of historical collections to creative curating of cutting edge contemporary art, craft and design.
+The course benefits students who wish to broaden and deepen their knowledge and experience in curating, engagement and issues around collecting.
+Its core seminar-based teaching and learning programme is balanced by collaborative relationships with a range of museums and galleries of national and international significance.
+These include: the Holburne Museum in Bath, artist-run venues and civic museums in Bath; Arnolfini and Spike Island in Bristol; Bristol City Museum and Art Gallery; the new Hauser & Wirth Somerset; Salisbury Arts Centre; and National Museum Wales' sites in Cardiff.
+The course therefore covers a wide range of curatorial approaches, from management of historical collections to creative curating of cutting edge contemporary art, craft and design.